 Ontario Northland strives at all times to provide its goods and services in a way that respects the dignity and independence of people who have disabilities.
 Ontario Northland is also committed to giving people with disabilities the same opportunity to access our goods and services and allowing them to benefit from the same services, in the same place and in a similar way as other customers.

-For detailed information regarding travel for passengers with special needs, including the attendant program and access for wheeled mobility devices, please visit Special Needs.
+For detailed information regarding travel for passengers with Disabilities, including the attendant program and access for wheeled mobility devices, please visit Special Needs (PDF).

 National and Provincial Associations